LuckyMace/Members/README.md

 * Use /swagger-ui.html to get REST API info.

 Docker
-* Use "docker build -t members ." command for building app image, based on Dockerfile
+* Use "docker build -t members ." command for building app image, based on Dockerfile.
+Write your own spring.data.mongodb.uri parameter in Dockerfile for connection to db.
-* Use "docker run --env mongo_uri=mongodb://localhost:27017/TestDB --network="host" members" command to run app container, with environment variable for connection to mongo db.
-Use your host, port and db name.
+* Use "docker run --network="host" members" command to run app container.
-Default value of uri (if it will be no 'mongo_uri' env variable when app starts) - "mongodb://localhost:27017/TestDB".
 Command '--network="host"' for possible connection from docker outside with the mongodb.

 Spring Security